williamouyang/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 Login to your Okta account, or create one at [http://developer.okta.com](http://developer.okta.com) if you don't have one.
 Navigate to **Admin > Add Applications** and click on the **Create New App** button.
 Select **Single Page App (SPA)** for the Platform and **OpenID Connect** for the sign on method.
 Click the **Create** button and give your application a name.
 On the next screen, add **http://localhost:4200** as a Redirect URI and click **Finish**.
 You should see settings like the following.

-{% img blog/angular-sign-in-widget/oidc-settings.png alt:"OIDC App Settings" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/oidc-settings.png alt:"OIDC App Settings" width:"800" %}

 Click on the **People** tab and the **Assign to People** button.
 Assign yourself as a user, or someone else that you know the credentials for.